 And if you don’t currently have a lease management system in place, you are most certainly going to need one now.
 No more is a spreadsheet going to be an adequate way of capturing and monitoring your lease data.

 While this process can be long and laborious, you are not alone.
-LeaseInfo not only have a lease management system with built in IFRS 16 calculation module, we also have a data extraction tool (Accurait) and team of highly trained property and accounting experts here to help you.
+LeaseInfo not only have a lease management system with built in IFRS 16 (AASB 16) lease calculator, we also have a data extraction tool (Accurait) and team of highly trained property and accounting experts here to help you.

 Step 3: Determine systems and processes capability